Mounika-Balusa05/Smart_Job_Application_Tracker/README.md

 ## ✨ Features

 1. 📋 **Track Job Applications** — Add companies, roles, status, priority, location and recruiter details all in one place
+2. 🔍 **Search & Filter** — Search applications by company or role, filter by status and priority instantly
-2. 📅 **Interview Scheduler** — Schedule interviews linked to your applications with date, time, type and meeting link
+3. 📅 **Interview Scheduler** — Schedule interviews linked to your applications with date, time, type and meeting link
-3. 🔔 **Smart Notifications** — Get automatic in-app alerts 1 day and 1 hour before every interview so you never miss one
+4. 🔔 **Smart Notifications** — Get automatic in-app alerts 1 day and 1 hour before every interview so you never miss one
-4. 📊 **Dashboard** — See your full job search at a glance — total applications, interviews, offers and upcoming schedule
+5. 📊 **Dashboard** — See your full job search at a glance — total applications, interviews, offers and upcoming schedule
-5. 🔐 **Secure Authentication** — Register and login safely with JWT tokens and bcrypt password hashing
+6. 🔐 **Secure Authentication** — Register and login safely with JWT tokens and bcrypt password hashing
-6. 🌙 **Dark Mode UI** — Clean, modern dark-themed interface built for comfortable long-term use
+7. 🌙 **Dark Mode UI** — Clean, modern dark-themed interface built for comfortable long-term use

 ---